 Not all tasks require the most powerful (and often most expensive and slowest) LLM available.
 Consider the trade-offs between model capability, speed, and cost.

-The following chart illustrates a hypothetical comparison:
+The following chart illustrates a comparison:

-Hypothetical relative cost and latency for different classes of language models.
+Relative cost and latency for different classes of language models.
 Actual values vary significantly based on provider and specific model version.

 If your LangChain application involves multiple independent LLM calls (e.g., processing items in a list, querying multiple aspects of a topic), executing these calls concurrently can dramatically reduce overall wall-clock time.

 LangChain's Expression Language (LCEL) has built-in support for asynchronous operations and parallel execution, as introduced in Chapter 1.
-Using methods like ainvoke
+Using methods like ainvoke, abatch, and astream, along with Python's asyncio library, allows I/O-bound operations like LLM API calls to run concurrently.

 import asyncio